adrawcoulson/startup/notes.md

   - The basic usage of fetch takes a URL and returns a promise.
 The promise then function takes a callback function that is asynchronously called when the requested URL content is obtained.
 If the returned content is of type application/json you can use the json function on the response object to convert it to a JavaScript object.

+- #1.
+What ports are used for HTTP, HTTPS, SSH?